 The Trash Tracker is used in conjunction with Glen Canyon National Recreation Area's Water Quality Program to keep Lake Powell pure.
 In past years, canyons and beaches have closed due to excessive human waste, but now Lake Powell can be considered one of the cleanest lakes on the country.

 Trash Tracker Benefits

 Data collection may not have been perfect in the early days of the Trash Tracker program, but here is a collection of the number of volunteers, the amount of shoreline they cleaned, and the pounds of trash picked up since we started keeping those records.

 Apply for a Trip

 Trips are limited to 4 volunteers and are booked on a first come first come served basis.
 Volunteers must be at least 18 years old.
+All volunteers must be fully vaccinated for COVID-19 at the time of volunteering.
 This is a very popular program and trips fill quickly.
 The more flexible you are, the more likely it is that we will be able to place you.
 Please refer to the trip calendar at the bottom of the page for exact dates.
-If you are also applying for the GRIT program, please send a seperate application.
-Both Trash Tracker and GRIT trips will be filled at the same time to prevent overlap.

 Questions and/or reservations may be directed to 928-608-6350,